 Dorothea Puente was a convicted serial killer who ran a boarding house in Sacramento, California in the 1980s.
 Puente cashed in the Social Security checks of the elderly and disabled boarders living in her house.
-Many of them ended up dead and buried in the boarding house’s yard.
+Many of them found dead and buried in the boarding house’s yard.

-In April 1982, Puente’s friend and business partner, Ruth Monroe, began to rent out a space in an apartment she owned.
+In April 1982, Puente’s friend and business partner, Ruth Monroe, rented a space in an apartment she owned.
 Shortly after moving in, Monroe died from an overdose of codeine and Tylenol.
 When she was questioned by police, Puente said that Monroe had become depressed because of her husband’s illness.
 Police officially ruled the death a suicide.

-In November 1988, Alvaro Montoya, a tenant in Puente’s house disappeared.
+In November 1988, another tenant in Puente’s house, Alvaro Montoya, disappeared.
 Montoya was developmentally disabled and had schizophrenia.
-After he failed to show up at meetings, his social worker reported him missing.
+After he failed to show up to meetings, his social worker reported him missing.
 Police arrived at Puente’s boarding house and began to search the property.
-They discovered recently disturbed soil, and were able to uncover seven bodies in the yard.
-When the investigation into the deaths began, Puente was not considered a suspect.
+They discovered recently disturbed soil and were able to uncover seven bodies in the yard.
+When the investigation began, Puente was not considered a suspect.
 As soon as police let her out of their sight, she fled to Los Angeles, where she visited a bar and began to talk to an elderly pensioner.
 The man recognized her from the news and called the police.

 Puente was charged with nine counts of murder, for the seven bodies found at her house in addition to Gillmouth and Montoya.
 She was convicted of three of the murders, as jury could not agree on the other six.
 Puente was sentenced to two life sentences which she served at Central California Women’s Facility in Madera County, California until her death in 2011 at age 82.
 Until her death, she continued to insist that she was innocent and that the tenants had all died of natural causes.